 We're looking for the highest caliber men to join the ranks of Triangle Brothers at the University of Michigan.
 If you're majoring in Engineering, Science, Architecture, or just about anything technical in nature, let one of our Recruitment Chairs know!

 All rush events will take place at the Triangle house, 1501 Washtenaw Ave from 6:00 - 9:00 pm

 We encourage you to attend at least two events.

-Rushing has ended for Winter 2020.
+Rushing has ended for Summer 2020.
 Come to our events next semester if you are interested in joining!

 As a freshman coming into college, getting involved in student organizations can be very exciting but also hectic.
 I remember walking past hundreds of tables during Festifall last year and for some reason, a group called Triangle stood out in the crowd.
 A friend pointed me in the direction of their table and I was told that they were a social fraternity for STEM majors who are looking for a balanced college experience.
 I decided to go to a recruitment event called break or bounce, where I got to throw things off of their fire escape.
 I had a great time and met so many new people.
 Everyone there was genuine, nice, and made me feel comfortable like I've already known them for a while.
 This group of guys really made a big campus seem less intimidating.
 I have heard a lot of bad things about Greek Life before college and was wary about the idea of joining a Fraternity.
 Then I spent a day with Triangle brothers and I realized that they were different in all the best ways.
 It completely changed my view.